TakumaKira/MarkdownEditor/README.md

 ## Setup

+### Run as docker container

+After cloning this repository, build docker image with ``docker build -t markdown-editor .`` from root of this project directory.
+This command will take a few minutes for the first build.

+Then you need to add .env file in root directory and add ``REACT_NATIVE_PACKAGER_HOSTNAME=<your local IP>`` line in it.
+Now you can run this image on the first terminal with ``docker run -p 7007:7007 -p 19000:19000 -p 19002:19002 -p 19006:19006 --env-file=.env -it markdown-editor sh`` command, and add more terminals for the running container with ``docker exec -it <running container ID for markdown-editor image> sh``.

+### Run as node project

+After cloning this repository, you can run any commands start with ``yarn`` as yarn will takes care of installing dependencies.

-### Run simulators
+#### Run simulators

-Run ``yarn web``.(Or ``yarn ios``/``yarn android`` on your need.
-You need to setup and get the simulator ready beforehand.)
+Run ``yarn start`` to start Expo developer tools(will be available on http://your_local_IP:19002/), then you can start web/iOS/Android by clicking "Run in/on ~~" buttons on sidebar(If you want to run this on iOS/Android, you need to setup and get simulator ready beforehand).
+You can access the app by accessing http://localhost:19006/(web) or installing and starting Expo go app(iOS/Android).

-### Run Storybook
+#### Run Storybook

-If you do not set ``LOCAL_IP`` variable, storybook will start on your local IP ``0.0.0.0``.
+If you do not set ``LOCAL_IP`` variable on .env, storybook will start on your local IP ``0.0.0.0``.
 Or, you also can explicitly set your local IP address like ``LOCAL_IP=xxx.xxx.xx.x`` within .env file at your root directory.

-Then run ``yarn storybook`` and you will see Storybook UI page, but stories won't show up at this point.
+Then run ``yarn storybook`` and you will see Storybook UI page on http://your_local_IP_or_0.0.0.0:7007/, but stories won't show up at this point.

-Then run ``yarn start:storybook`` and click "Run in web browser"/"Run on iOS simulator"/"Run on Android device/emulator"(You need to setup and get the simulator ready beforehand) on sidebar of Expo developer tools.
-You will see the stories(you might need to reload Storybook UI page) and should be able to select a story and web/ios/android simulator will show the selected story(You should be able to get logs on the main window).
+Then run ``yarn start:storybook`` and access Expo developer tools on http://your_local_IP:19002/ then click "Run in web browser"/"Run on iOS simulator"/"Run on Android device/emulator"(You need to setup and get the simulator ready beforehand) on sidebar of Expo developer tools.
+You can access the rendered stories by accessing http://localhost:19006/(web) or installing and starting Expo go app(iOS/Android)(you might need to reload Storybook UI page) and should be able to select a story and web/ios/android simulator will show the selected story(You should be able to get logs on the main window).

-### Run unit test
+#### Run unit test

 Run ``yarn test``.